-This is one of Vivint’s weaker points.
-The company got off to a bumpy start when it first hit the home security scene, and even though Vivint has made big strides in this arena over the past few years, those initial negative customer reviews still linger.
+This used to be one of Vivint’s weaker points.
+The company got off to a bumpy start when it first hit the home security scene, but it’s made big strides in this area over the past few years.

 J.D.
 Power 2018 ranking: third highest for customer satisfaction¹

 Trustpilot rating: 4 stars out of 5, Great